-- (4) Materials are a significant portion of the proposal, but the contractor provides no bill of materials or other consolidated listing of the individual material items and quantities being proposed. - (5) Failure to list parts, components, assemblies or services that will be performed by subcontractors when significant amounts are involved. - (6) Significant differences resulting from unit prices proposed being based on quantities substantially different from the quantities required. - (7) Subcontract assist audit reports indicate significant problems with access to records, unsupported costs, and indirect expense rate projections. - (8) No explanation or basis for the pricing method used to propose significant interorganizational costs. - (9) No time-phased breakdown of labor hours, rates or basis of proposal for significant labor costs. - (10) No indication of basis for indirect cost rates when significant costs are involved. - (11) The contractor does not have budgets beyond the current year to support indirect expense rates proposed for future years. - d.
-The audit team should immediately discuss any potential deficiencies/noncompliances (e.g., FAR, CAS) with the contractor to ensure an accurate understanding.
-If the audit team confirms the noncompliance, the team should plan and perform procedures to develop the elements of the finding that are relevant and necessary to achieve the audit objectives.

-9-206 Data Other Than Certified Cost or Pricing Data Requirements \\
+(5) Failure to list parts, components, assemblies or services that will be performed by subcontractors when significant amounts are involved.
+(6) Significant differences resulting from unit prices proposed being based on quantities substantially different from the quantities required.
+(7) Subcontract assist audit reports indicate significant problems with access to records, unsupported costs, and indirect expense rate projections.
+(8) No explanation or basis for the pricing method used to propose significant interorganizational costs.
+(9) No time-phased breakdown of labor hours, rates or basis of proposal for significant labor costs.
+(10) No indication of basis for indirect cost rates when significant costs are involved.
+(11) The contractor does not have budgets beyond the current year to support indirect expense rates proposed for future years. d.
+Discuss any potential deficiencies/noncompliances (e.g., FAR, CAS) with the contractor, so they can provide the necessary data to correct the deficiency.
+If the audit team determines a deficiency or noncompliance exists, plan and perform procedures to develop the elements of the finding necessary to achieve the audit objectives.
+9-206 Data Other Than Certified Cost or Pricing Data Requirements a.

-- a.
 FAR 15.402 contains a hierarchical preference for contracting officers to use in obtaining data to determine price reasonableness.
 Here, and throughout FAR Part 15, contracting officers are to avoid unnecessarily obtaining certified cost or pricing data and shall not require submission of certified cost or pricing data if an exception at FAR 15.403-1 applies.
-These exceptions include: - (1) adequate price competition, - (2) prices set by law or regulation, - (3) acquisition of commercial item, - (4) a waiver of certified cost or pricing data, and - (5) modifications to commercial contracts or subcontracts.
+These exceptions include: (1) adequate price competition, - (2) prices set by law or regulation, - (3) acquisition of commercial products or commercial services, - (4) a waiver of certified cost or pricing data, and - (5) modifications to commercial contracts or subcontracts.